-- (ii) to provide a harmonized cost-effective quality assurance system in the EU - (iii) to ensure the quality and comparability of analytical results - (iv) to ensure that acceptable accuracy is achieved - (v) to ensure that false positives or false negatives are not reported - (vi) to support compliance with ISO/IEC 17025 (accreditation standard) - 2.
+- i) to provide a harmonized cost-effective quality assurance system in the FU - ii) to ensure the quality and comparability of analytical results - iii) to ensure that acceptable accuracy is achieved - iv) to ensure that false positives or false negatives are avoided- - v) to support compliance with, and specific implementation of ISO/IEC 17025 (accreditation standard) - 2.
 This document is complementary and integral to the requirements in ISO/IEC 17025. - 3.
-This document supersedes Document No. SANCO/3131/2007. - 4.
-The glossary (Appendix C) should be consulted for explanation of terms used in the text.
+This document supersedes Document No. SANCO/10684/2009 - 4.
+The glossary (Appendix D) should be consulted for explanation of terms used in the text.